Ensure your clothes arrive wrinkle-free with these 18 travel garment bags | CNN Underscored

 $779 at Briggs & Riley

 You’re going to pay a premium for a Briggs & Riley piece, but trust us, the premium is worth it.
-Made from a ballistic nylon fabric that is water- and abrasion-proof, the garment roller can accommodate several suits, has myriad internal pockets for shoes, ties and all your other must-haves and an organizational front pocket for keeping your keys, phone and more handy.
+Made from a ballistic nylon fabric that is water- and abrasion-proof, the garment roller can accommodate several suits and it has myriad internal pockets for shoes, ties and all your other must-haves and an organizational front pocket for keeping your keys, phone and more handy.
 Want a bigger, checked option?
-Briggs & Riley has you covered with Wide Spinner.
+Briggs & Riley has you covered with the Large Spinner.

 $130 $100 at Amazon